 When you enter your thesis length into the order form, a return time will be generated.
 If you need it sooner, use the Sample Edit form to submit a sample and ask for a faster time.
 I can't guarantee anything until I've seen a sample of your writing.
 It depends on the topic and the quality of the writing.
 In general, my rule of thumb is 6000 words per day.
 This speed allows me some flexibility to take care of the shorter requests at the same time, and I don't get over tired.
 I can't edit well when I'm too tired.
 Nonetheless, there are few editors who offer the kind of quick turnaround that I can.
 The average Master's thesis is between 10,000 and 20,000 words.
 I can proofread a 10,000 word thesis in 2 days.
 Sometimes I work with doctoral students who send one chapter at a time.
 I'm editing while they are writing the next chapter.
 In that case, the first chapter is sent using the form, which automatically creates an open order in my system, then subsequent chapters can be sent by email and I will send an invoice for payment based on the total length.

 Yes.
 I edit documents of all lengths.
 I also edit application essays and resumes.
 Essays less than 5000 words can be edited in 24 hours.
-Use the order form to request editing of all kinds of documents.
-The minimum price is $25 for any editing service.
+Use my website at HGPublishing.com to order all kinds of editing other than thesis and dissertation.
+Use the order form to request editing of graduate and undergraduate essays.
+The minimum price is $10 for essay editing.

 Yes.
 Request a sample edit, and I will provide edit the first 1000 words of your thesis, and send an proofreading invoice.
 You have to pay the invoice before I finish the proofreading work.
 Sending an invoice is not automatic; there may be delays based on the time of day or whether or not I can get to a computer to generate and send the invoice.